 Read more about the program and professors Svetlana Roudenko and Daniela Radu in the FIU News article "FIU launches diversity mentor professorships in STEM."

-Two of the four positions have been filled, and the search is open for the remaining spots.
+The search is open for remaining spots.
 To apply for a Diversity Mentor Professorship position, click here.